aileencluo/aileencluo.github.io/research.md

 <p class="subdesc">In <em>Some Thoughts Concerning Education</em> (1693), Locke insists that learning must be made pleasant, warning that fear, punishment, or rote drills leads to aversion rather than understanding.
 I propose that Locke treats pleasure and play as the affective ground of cognition.
 On this reading, Locke offers an early theory of intrinsic motivation in cognitive development that anticipates Piaget’s play-based constructivism.</p>

 <div class="subhead">6.
 “Piaget on the Decentering of Consciousness”</div>
 <p class="subdesc">In <em>The Child’s Conception of the World</em> (1929) and <em>The Child’s Conception of Physical Causality</em> (1930), Piaget describes children as initially “egocentric,” unable to distinguish their own perspective from that of others.
 He argues that decentering—overcoming egocentrism—arises through social interaction and the coordination of perspectives.
 I propose that this developmental shift parallels Kant’s distinction in the <em>Prolegomena</em> between judgments of perception, which are merely subjective, and judgments of experience, which claim objective validity.
-On this reading, Piaget offers a developmental analogue to the transition from subjective to objective judgment.</p>
+On this reading, Piaget provides a developmental analogue to the very process by which cognition moves from perception to experience.</p>

 <!-- ===== Philosophy of Cognitive Science ===== -->
 <h2 id="cogsci" style="font-size:1.6em; margin-top:40px; border-left:4px solid #1B3A57; padding-left:10px;">Philosophy of Cognitive Science and AI</h2>
-<p>A third, emerging area of my research engages with contemporary philosophy of cognitive science and AI, focusing on how insights from Kant and other historical figures can illuminate current dates about cognition, learning, and agency.
+<p>A third, emerging area of my research engages with contemporary philosophy of cognitive science and AI, focusing on how insights from Kant and other historical figures can illuminate current debates about cognition, learning, and agency.
 I am currently developing this area along the following themes.</p>

 <figure class="figure-torn">
   <img src="assets/cognitive.png" alt="Cognitive Science visual">